ielab/elastic4IR/document_prior/README.md

 This tutorial explains how to use document priors (e.g. Page rank, spam rank, etc) as a boosting factor in Elasticsearch.
 Note that this is not how we usually would use document priors in Information Retrieval (e.g. as a prior probability in a language model).
 At this stage, it is yet unclear how the performance of document boosting and the proper use of such priors differ.
 For boosting, we shall encode priors as a new field in our documents; an alternative approach (not explored) may be to add  priors as payloads.

+Page rank score will be considered using the following formula FinalScore = BM25score + PageRankWeight

+Where PageRankWeight is a function to determine weighting of the page rank score.
+This formula is based on paper titled "Relevance Weighting for Query Independent Evidence" by Nick Craswell, Stephen Robertson, Hugo Zaragoza and Michael Taylor published in SIGIR'05.

+In this script, we assume that the selected PageRankWeight value for each document has been precomputed and stored in the "pagerank" field.

 ## Pre-requisites
 * Elasticsearch 5.x.x
 * Kibana (optional)